 The SIU is responsible for coordinating the detection, referral and investigation of suspected fraudulent situations.
-The SIU has adopted a Fraud Detection Procedures Manual to assist in the identification, detection and handling of suspicious insurance activities.
+The SIU has adopted a Fraud Detection Procedures Manual that has been distributed to all integral employees so as to assist in the identification, detection and handling of suspicious insurance activities.